bitfield/uptimerobot/README.md

 ```
 uptimerobot ensure https://www.example.com/ "Example.com website"
-Monitor ID 780689018
+Monitor ID 780689018 ensured
 ```

-If a monitor already existed for the same URL, its ID will be returned.
-Otherwise, a new monitor will be created, and its ID returned.
+If the monitor doesn't already exist, it will be created.

 You can use the `-c` flag to add alert contacts, just as for the `uptimerobot new` command.